Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - FastBufferWriter and FastBufferReader both wrap `NativeArray<byte>`, allowing us to take advantage of extremely fast `Allocator.Temp` and `Allocator.TempJob` allocations to create temporary buffers.
 - Neither FastBufferReader nor FastBufferWriter inherits from nor contains a `Stream`.
 Any code that currently operates on streams will have to be rewritten.
 - FastBufferReader and FastBufferWriter are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.
+- FastBufferReader and FastBufferWriter are intended to make data easier to debug - one such thing to support will be a `#define MLAPI_FAST_BUFFER_UNPACK_ALL` that will disable all packing operations to make the buffers for messages that use them easier to read.

 ## INetworkSerializable